Valian/live_vue/README.md

 This project is heavily inspired by ✨ [LiveSvelte](https://github.com/woutdp/live_svelte) ✨.
 Both projects try to solve the same problem.
 LiveVue was started as a fork fo LiveSvelte with adjusted ESbuild settings, and evolved to use Vite and a slightly different syntax.
 I strongly believe more options are always better, and since I love Vue and it's ecosystem I've decided to give it a go 😉

-## Demo

-TODO

 ## Why?

 Phoenix Live View makes it possible to create rich, interactive web apps without writing JS.

 But once you'll need to do anything even slightly complex on the client-side, you'll end up writing lots of imperative, hard-to-maintain hooks.

 LiveVue allows to create hybrid apps, where part of the session state is on the server and part on the client.

 ### Reasons why you'd like to use LiveVue